-Surfshark also has a few different paid add-ons, including an antivirus solution, safe search feature, and identity theft alert service.
+Surfshark also has a few different paid add-ons, including an antivirus solution, a safe search feature, and an identity theft alert service.

 If you are in Russia and looking to unblock streaming websites, then Surfshark has you covered.
 It is one of the best VPNs for Netflix, while also working well with Amazon Prime, Hulu, Disney Plus, and BBC iPlayer.
 And of course, it will easily give you access to social media sites like Facebook, Twitter, and Instagram, which are also blocked in Russia right now.

-Another advantage you get with Surfshark is unlimited simultaneous connections.
+A major benefit of choosing Surfshark is unlimited simultaneous connections.
 This means that you can share your VPN account with the whole family — at home or abroad.
-Most other VPNs limit you to around 6 simultaneous connections — but that should still be plenty for most users.
+With unlimited connections, Surfshark is a great VPN for multiple devices.